counter

 Two mainstream methods to measure hardness are the Rockwell and the Shore methods.

-The Rockwell hardness tests harder materials like polycarbonate, polystyrene, and polyamide.
 On the other hand, the Shore method is used for testing elastomers, rubbers, and softer materials like polypropylene, polyethylene, polyvinyl chloride, etc.

 The Rockwell Hardness method begins with a sample with at least 6.35 mm smacked by a hard steel ball.
-A small pre-stressing will be applied; the apparatus will be riveted, then a larger load will be registered and removed.

-After some time, the pre-stressing is still registered the remaining indentation is read from the scale.
 The method uses different steel balls and weights depending on the material and scale.
 E, M, and R are the most common Rockwell scales utilized for plastics.

-Coming to Shore hardness, a spring-loaded needle is kept under the plastic, and pressure is registered.
 Once the needle is pierced as far as it can be, the depth of indentation of the needle is measured, which is proportional to the hardness of the plastic.

-There are many hardness scales for measuring plastic hardness.
-The most popular ones are Shore A, and Shore D. The Shore A scale is chosen when testing very soft gels and rubbers.
+The Shore A scale is chosen when testing very soft gels and rubbers.
 On the other hand, shore D is preferred when testing hard rubbers, semi-rigid plastics, and hard plastics.

 The deepness of the indentation depends on multiple factors, such as hardness, viscoelastic properties, the geometry of the indenter, and the duration of the test.